mosta7il/Leetcode-scraper/README.md

 This scraper helps you scrape all your solution in [Leetcode](https://leetcode.com/) to a directory in your local machine.

 ## requirements
-* You must have any version of python 3 installed.
+* You must have any version of python3 installed.
 * You able to run a bash script.

 ## Installation